-May 18, 2022 – By the end of this year, there will be new amendments to Annexes III and VI to the EU Cosmetics Regulation.
+May 18, 2022.
+By the end of 2022, there will be new amendments to Annexes III and VI to the EU Cosmetics Regulation.
 Annex III is the list of substances that can be used in cosmetics only according to certain restrictions specified therein.
 Conversely, Annex VI includes the UV filters allowed for use in cosmetics.

 With this in mind, on April 12, 2022, the European Commission notified the World Trade Organization (WTO) of a draft Regulation featuring the following modifications.